1dv525/syllabus/exercise/exercises.md

 3. Browse to [http://localhost:4000](http://localhost:4000) to locate the application.

 You should have multiple terminals open at the same time.
 One running the `npm start` and watching files and one terminal to do tasks like committing and pushing to GitHub.

+### ESM Modules
+An important note regarding `require`.
+Since 2018 we have shifted from using "node modules" using "require" to using Ecma script modules, ESM and the keyword `import`.
+Do not use require as I do in some of my examples, instead please use import.
+Make sure to look at my explenations in the lecture "L05 - Javascript and the browser".

 ## Local IDE
 1. Start up your IDE (Visual Studio Code) and open a new project pointing to the exercise or your exercise-folder.